Ben-Himel-BAH/KMSH_contracting/README.md

 Your final submission must include the following components.
 You will use AI assistance to generate and refine each of these artifacts.

 * **Documentation:**
-   Created convisoft.ipynb to produce all the artifacts below.
+  Created convisoft_doc_gen.ipynb notebook to produce all the artifacts below.
    - [x] `Product Requirements Document (PRD)` generated from a high-level idea.
       - [x] Artifact Produced: convisoft_prd.md
    - [x] `Architecture Document` including auto-generated UML diagrams (e.g., Component or Sequence diagrams).